StackStorm/st2docs/docs/source/rbac.rst

 authenticate with |st2|.

 Once the mapping definitions files are written, operator needs to run ``st2-apply-rbac-definitions`` tool to store those definitions in the database.
+This tool also needs to be ran after any change or removal of mappings files.

 How it works
 ~~~~~~~~~~~~